Variable refrigerant flow

 VRF System Concept (Multi Split System air conditioner).

-Variable refrigerant flow (VRF), also known as variable refrigerant volume (VRV), is an HVAC technology invented by Daikin Industries, Ltd. in 1982.
+Variable refrigerant flow (VRF), is an HVAC technology invented by Daikin Industries, Ltd. in 1982.
+Daikin Industries, Ltd. named this "VRV" and holds the registered trademark for it.
 Similar to ductless mini-split systems, VRFs use refrigerant as the primary cooling and heating medium, and are usually less complex than conventional chiller-based systems.
 This refrigerant is conditioned by one or more condensing units (which may be outdoors or indoors, water or air cooled), and is circulated within the building to multiple indoor units.
 VRF systems, unlike conventional chiller-based systems, allow for varying degrees of cooling in more specific areas (because there are no large air handlers, only smaller indoor units), may supply hot water in a heat recovery configuration without affecting efficiency, and switch to heating mode (heat pump) during winter without additional equipment, all of which may allow for reduced energy consumption.
 Also, air handlers and large ducts are not used which can reduce the height above a dropped ceiling as well as structural impact as VRF uses smaller penetrations for refrigerant pipes instead of ducts.

 Description

 VRFs are typically installed with an air conditioner inverter which adds a DC inverter to the compressor in order to support variable motor speed and thus variable refrigerant flow rather than simply perform on/off operation.
 By operating at varying speeds, VRF units work only at the needed rate allowing for substantial energy savings at load conditions.
 Heat recovery VRF technology allows individual indoor units to heat or cool as required, while the compressor load benefits from the internal heat recovery.
 Energy savings of up to 55% are predicted over comparable unitary equipment.

 This also results in greater control of the building's interior temperature by the building's occupants.
 The lower start-up power of VRF's DC inverter compressors and their inherent DC power requirements also allow VRF solar-powered heat pumps to be run using DC-providing solar panels.

+This may allow for reduced energy consumption.
+Specifically, VRF systems achieve high efficiency by varying the motor speed of the compressor to match the required load, rather than simply cycling the system on and off.
+Additionally, the absence of air handlers and large ducts reduces the structural impact on buildings.